SkretasLab/ProteoSeeker/README.md

 9. **Taxonomic Assignment:** The tool expands on the process of assigning one or more organisms to identified proteins, aiding in the understanding of microbial community composition.

 ## 1.2 Pipeline
 <p align="justify">The overall pipeline implemented by ProteoSeeker can be seen in the image below.
 ProteoSeeker offers two main functionalities with a multitude of options for users not accustomed to metagenomic analysis tools and more advanced users that may want to modify the behaviour of certain tools included in ProteoSeeker's pipeline.
-The first functionality is to **seek** proteins that may be part of selected protein families and the second funcitonality is to find the **taxonomy** of the proteins discovered from the analysis of a sample.
+The first functionality is to **seek** proteins that may be part of selected protein families and the second functionality is to find the **taxonomy** of the proteins discovered from the analysis of a sample.
 The second functionality is based either on the taxonomy of the reads (kraken2 route) or on binning the contigs and searching for the taxonomy of the proteins through the "taxonomy filtered protein database" (COMEBin/MetaBinner route).</p>

 The stages of the “seek” mode of ProteoSeeker.
 ProteoSeeker offers two main functionalities applied through the seek mode (blue) and the “taxonomy” mode (green).
 Each stage is colored based on the mode it belongs to.
 The possible types of input for ProteoSeeker include an SRA code, reads in FASTQ files, contigs or genomes or proteins if FASTA format.
 If an SRA code is provided the corresponding SRA file and FASTQ files are generated.